Horace-BELOT/worldle-unlimited/README.md

 ## Improvements to implement

-- Offer the option to filter out islands, contested territories etc...
+- Offer the option to remove the already guessed countries from the dropdown
-- Offer the option to allow multiple guesses before moving onto the next guess
+- Offer the option to allow multiple guesses before moving to the next country